kern-me/Etsy-Customer-Terms/README.md

 # Bread Crumbs
 ## What it does
-Bread Crumbs is a MacOS Applescript App that automates the process of gathering the search terms that were used to find your shop.
-These search terms live within your Etsy "Stats" panel and places them into a Google spreadsheet.
+Breadcrumbs is a tool that interacts with the Etsy Search Analytics section of your Etsy backend to extract all the data into a single CSV file.

 ## Requirements
 - Mac OS 10+